Urea Cycle Defects

-Prompt recognition of a urea-cycle disorder and treatment with various drugs, along with dietary therapy, effectively lowers plasma ammonia levels and results in lower morbidity/mortality rates (Enns et al., The New England Journal of Medicine.
-2007; 356: 2282-2292).
+Prompt recognition of a UCD and treatment with various medications, along with dietary therapy, effectively lowers plasma ammonia levels and results in lower morbidity/mortality rates (Enns et al. 2007.
+PubMedID: 17538087).

-NAGS deficiency is the only urea cycle disorder in which urea cycle function may be restored through a pharmacological agent (Heibel et al., Human Genome Variation Society.
+NAGS deficiency is the only urea cycle disorder in which urea cycle function may be restored through a pharmacological agent (Heibel et al. Human Genome Variation Society.
 2011; hgvs.org).
-N-Carbamylglutamate therapy has shown to result in a significant increase in ammonia detoxification and could allow diagnosed patients to avoid further dialysis therapy (Gebhardt et al., Journal of Inherited Metabolic Disease.
-2005; 241-244).
-This treatment, combined with ammonia scavengers like sodium phenylbutyrate and L-Citrulline/L-arginine free bases, promote optimal removal of ammonia and decrease risk of further complications (National Urea Cycle Disorders Foundation.
+N-Carbamylglutamate therapy has shown to result in significant ammonia detoxification (Gebhardt et al. 2005.
+PubMedID: 15877213).
+This treatment, along with ammonia scavengers like phenylbutyrate and L-Citrulline or L-arginine (depending on the defect), promote optimal removal of ammonia and decrease risk of further complications (National Urea Cycle Disorders Foundation.
 2013; nucdf.org).
-Mutations in the NAGS gene require rapid and vigorous treatment in order to normalize ammonia concentration as fast as possible to avoid high mortality and neurological complications, making an early, accurate diagnosis essential (Fillippi et al., Neonatology.
-2010; 97: 286-290).
+UCDs such as those caused by mutations in NAGS require rapid and vigorous treatment in order to normalize ammonia concentration as fast as possible to avoid high mortality and neurological complications, making an early, accurate diagnosis essential (Fillippi et al. 2010.
+PubMedID: 19887858).

 Diet is one of the mainstays of the treatment of patients with urea cycle disorders.
-Protein intake should be properly adjusted and supplements should be distributed when necessary.
-All patients should also have an emergency regimen to prevent decompensation during periods of metabolic distress making awareness of the disorder key in avoiding morbidity/mortality (Leonard, J., The Journal of Pediatrics.
-2001; 138(1): 540-545).
-Avoidance of high protein diets, Valproic acid and prolonged fasting allow a patient to maintain a higher quality of life and ensuring a better chance of survival (Lanpher et al., GeneReviews.
-2003; ncbi.nlm.nih.gov/books/NBK1217).
+Protein intake should be properly adjusted and essential amino acid supplements should be used when necessary.
+All patients should also have an emergency regimen developed to prevent decompensation during periods of metabolic distress, making awareness of the disorder key in avoiding morbidity/mortality (Leonard, J. 2001.
+PubMedID: 11148548).
+Avoidance of high protein diets, Valproic acid and prolonged fasting allow a patient to maintain a higher quality of life and ensuring a better chance of survival (Lanpher et al. 2003, PubMedID: 20301396; ncbi.nlm.nih.gov/books/NBK1217).

-For more information on NAGS and CPS1 testing, please see our full Test Description.
+For more information on Urea Cycle Disorders, please see our full Test Description.